Research

 Fundamental Bioinformatics: Algorithms and Data Structures

 Bioinformatics is a big data science.
 With the continual improvements in high-throughput DNA and RNA sequencing, scalable algorithms and data structures are essential to underpin the bioinformatics tools needed to analyze this immense data.
-To support and facilitate the development of these bioinformatics tools, the Birol Lab develops advanced, efficient data structures, common code libraries and algorithms for storing, hashing and processing ‘omics data.
+To support and facilitate the development of these bioinformatics tools, we develop advanced, efficient data structures, common code libraries and algorithms for storing, hashing and processing ‘omics data.

 The many revolutionary improvements to sequencing technologies have made data generation accessible to labs big and small.
-Yet, deciphering the precise nucleotide sequence that makes up the genome and transcriptome of a species – de novo assembly – remains an informatics challenge, especially when the genome is large and complex.
-Beginning with ABySS/ABySS2, the first short-read assembler to scale to human-sized genomes, and more recently GoldRush, a linear time complexity genome assembler for long sequencing reads, the Birol Lab has an established track record in developing scalable and high-quality assembly tools.
+Yet, deciphering the precise nucleotide sequence that makes up the genome, transcriptome and epigenomes of a species – de novo assembly – remains an informatics challenge, especially when the genome is large and complex.
+Beginning with ABySS/ABySS2, the first short-read assembler to scale to human-sized genomes, and more recently GoldRush, a linear time complexity genome assembler for long sequencing reads, the lab has an established track record in developing scalable and high-quality assembly tools.
 We develop open-source solutions for all steps of the assembly workflow, including the initial assembly of reads, correction, scaffolding, polishing, and gap-filling.

 Comparative Genomics